This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Last line of intro – Here is our Alexandra Palace guide including lots of things to do:

 Alexandra Palace Viewpoint

-We’ll start with the view from the top of the hill at Alexandra Palace, looking over North London and easily one of London’s best panoramic views.
+We start our 2023 Alexandra Palace guide with the view from the top of the hill at Alexandra Palace, looking over North London and easily one of London’s best panoramic views.
 It’ll likely be the first thing you notice as you arrive and advance up the hill, especially if you’re driving or getting a bus here.

 Alexandra Palace Building

-Although parts of the Palace are restricted for commercial usage or events, you can still wander inside for free and see former artefacts used in its heyday, like an old BBC television camera.
+Although parts of Ally Pally are restricted for commercial usage or events, you can still wander inside for free and see former artefacts used in its heyday, like an old BBC television camera.

-Monkey around in the forest around Alexandra Palace by visiting Go Ape, an action adventure activity centre with various zip slides, canopy walkways and treetop rope courses.
+Monkey around in the forest by visiting Go Ape, an action adventure activity centre with various zip slides, canopy walkways and treetop rope courses.

 Other Alexandra Palace attractions

 There are lots of other attractions and activities at Alexandra Palace including:

 A 10 pitch and putt course